Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Introduction

-In this paper, a new method for estimating both continuous and instantaneous source parameters is described.
-Based on that, a new mechanism for adaptive deployment of detectors along the process of source estimation of continuous source will be presented, which is designed to reduce the non-uniqueness of the problem’s solution.
-More specifically, we shall address the following issues: \begin{enumerate} \item Formalizing the degenerate space for a given set of measurements by identifying all suspected points in the parameter space which has approximately the same probability for characterizing the source.
-In section \ref{construction_of_degeneracy} a simple and efficient method will be presented, upon which our source estimation method is defined. \item Based on the available measurements, a criterion for choosing a location for a new detector will be presented in section \ref{ADR sectioin}, aimed to reduce the effect of non-uniqueness by a statistical evaluation of the expected degeneracy reduction. \item Based on the above two points, an iterative algorithm will be presented, which exploits the given information from a set of “old” measurements to plan the next measurement.
-The algorithm seems to converge fast, sparing the need for a large number of pre-deployed detectors, as will be shown in section \ref{testing_adaptive_method}. \end{enumerate}
+In this work we take a different approach for choosing the position of the new detector.
+As in many applications, after discretizing the parameter space, the STE problem can be written as a linear inverse problem \cite{Menke}.
+Yet, although its linearity solving this problem imposes a great challenge since in practice the small number of available measurement is transformed into a highly under-determined problem.
+The objective of this paper aimed directly to reduce this non uniqueness by two steps: first a simple and efficient mechanism will be proposed for identifying the suspected points in the parameter space based on a given set of measurements.
+The method for the construction of this sub-space, which will be refereed a "degenerate space", will be described in section \ref{construction_of_degeneracy}.
+Then a criterion for choosing the location for a new detector will be presented, based on a statistical evaluation of the expected degeneracy reduction as function of the detector's position.
+These two steps can be combined iteratively to generate an adaptive algorithm which exploits the given information from a set of “old” measurements to plan the next measurement.
+Similar to \cite{Keats2010}, we examine the performance of this method of a quasi- steady-state release for several scenarios differing by the initial locations of the detectors.
+The algorithm is shown to converge fast, sparing the need for a large number of pre-deployed detectors, as will be described in section \ref{testing_adaptive_method}.